 I feel very privileged to have devoted much of my life to the study and practice of music.
-Having attained degrees from two American universities after completing studies in the rigorous conservatory system in Eastern Europe, I feel that I have experienced the best of both worlds, laying a foundation for the rest of my professional practice.
+Having attained degrees from two American universities after completing studies in the rigorous conservatory system in Eastern Europe, I feel that I have experienced the best of both worlds, laying a foundation for the rest of my professional career.

-It is not my purpose here to extol the virtues of capitalism or communism, but I will say that, while I did not enjoy material wealth as a child or teenager in Poland, I felt privileged to have access to a very thorough and intense system of arts education at virtually no cost.
+It is not my purpose here to extol or compare the virtues of capitalism and communism, but I will say that, while I did not enjoy material wealth as a child or a teenager in Poland, I felt privileged to have access to a very thorough and intense system of arts education at virtually no cost.
 Although the education was free, it should be made clear that it was not freely accessible, except to selected individuals sifted through layers of competition.
-As all schools were funded by the government, there was no burden on the teachers to recruit and maintain student population.
+As all schools were funded by the government, there was no burden on the teachers to recruit and maintain the student population.
 Instead, the admission system relied on the prestige and exclusivity of an arts education and created enough demand and drama to attract many applicants.

 I was elated when a few days later I found my name listed on the official printout posted publicly on the school door notifying everyone about the exam results.
-From day one, the idea of public display of victories, failures, and grades was central to fostering motivation and competition.
-When I later studied in America, I could not understand the idea of student’s privacy.
+From day one, the idea of public display of all victories, failures, and grades was central to fostering motivation and competition.
+(When I later studied in America, I could not understand the idea of student’s privacy.
 If I worked hard to achieve an A on an essay in Musicology, where was the glory if the grade was kept private and the teacher was the only one who read it?
-And how could I measure my progress in other subjects if I didn’t know other students’ grades and my ranking among them?
+And how could I measure my progress in other subjects if I didn’t know other students’ grades and my ranking among them?)

 In my third year at the primary music school, my theory teacher called my mother for a conference to strongly suggest that I should prepare for the entrance exams to the music conservatory in Gdańsk.
 I was excited but very apprehensive.
 If I were accepted, I would miss the 8th grade (the last grade of the elementary school) and would have to leave my friends behind.
 The new school was one hour away by train!